cirosantilli/cpp-cheat/gcc/invocation.md

 - `ggdb`: adds more info
 - `ggdb3`: adds max info.
 Default if 2 when ggdb is used.

+### fsanitize

+Enable different types of static analysis to detect potential errors like undefined behaviour, memory leaks and illegal accesses.

+Implemented by the in-source `libsanitize`.

 ## M

 Don't compile, but generate a list of dependencies for the given source code in a format suitable for a makefile rule, and output it to stdout.